adamparker75/Ref_Report/README.md

 **User Story 1.
 Register for an account**

-i.
-Open the website. <br>
+1. Open the website. <br>
-ii.
-Does the home page appear? <br>
+2. Does the home page appear? <br>
-iii.
-Are the menu links visible in the navigation bar? <br>
+3. Are the menu links visible in the navigation bar? <br>
-iv.
-Click on the **register** menu link. <br>
+4. Click on the **register** menu link. <br>
-v.
-Does the register an account page open? <br>
+5. Does the register an account page open? <br>
-vi.
-Click the register button, does the required field message appear? <br>
+6. Click the register button, does the required field message appear? <br>
-vii.
-Fill out the fields correctly and click register. <br>
+7. Fill out the fields correctly and click register. <br>
-viii.
-Do you go to the home page and a flashed message appears saying you have successfully registered? <br>
+8. Do you go to the home page and a flashed message appears saying you have successfully registered? <br>
-ix.
-Click log out then click the register link again.
+9. Click log out then click the register link again.
 Click on the link to the login page underneath the form.
 Do you go to the login page? <br>
-x.
-Fill out the form with a username that already exists.
+10. Fill out the form with a username that already exists.
 Does a flashed message appear advising the username is taken?

 **User Story 1a.
 Register for an account on mobile device**

-i.
-Click on the hamburger menu link.
+1. Click on the hamburger menu link.
 Does the side navigation bar appear?<br>
-ii.
-Click the register link, does a pop up modal form appear? <br>
+2. Click the register link, does a pop up modal form appear? <br>
-iii.
-Follow steps 6-10 above. <br>
+3. Follow steps 6-10 above. <br>

 **All tests performed and no errors found.**

 **User Stories 2 & 10.
 Log in to your account**

-i.
-Click the **log in** link in the navigation bar.
+1. Click the **log in** link in the navigation bar.
 Does the login page appear? <br>
-ii.
-Click the log in button, does the required field message appear? <br>
+2. Click the log in button, does the required field message appear? <br>
-iii.
-Fill out the fields correctly and click log in. <br>
+3. Fill out the fields correctly and click log in. <br>
-iv.
-Does the My reports page open? <br>
+4. Does the My reports page open? <br>
-v.
-Click log out and fill an incorrect username in, does a flashed message appear saying the username or password is incorrect? <br>
+5. Click log out and fill an incorrect username in, does a flashed message appear saying the username or password is incorrect? <br>
-vi.
-Click log out and fill an incorrect password in, does a flashed message appear saying the username or password is incorrect? <br>
+6. Click log out and fill an incorrect password in, does a flashed message appear saying the username or password is incorrect? <br>
-vii.
-CLick the Register account link underneath the form, does this take you to the register page?
+7. CLick the Register account link underneath the form, does this take you to the register page?

 **User Story 2a Log in to your account on a smaller device**

-i.
-Click on the hamburger menu link.
+1. Click on the hamburger menu link.
 Does the side navigation bar appear?<br>
-ii.
-Click the log in link, does a pop up modal form appear? <br>
+2. Click the log in link, does a pop up modal form appear? <br>
-iii.
-Follow steps 2-7 above. <br>
+3. Follow steps 2-7 above. <br>

 **All tests performed and no errors found.**

 **User Story 3.
 Submit a report**

-i.
-When logged in, click the **Submit Report** link in the navigation bar.
+1. When logged in, click the **Submit Report** link in the navigation bar.
 Does the submit report page open? <br>
-ii.
-Click the submit report button, does the required field message appear? <br>
+2. Click the submit report button, does the required field message appear? <br>
-iii.
-Fill in all the text fields on the form. <br>
+3. Fill in all the text fields on the form. <br>
-iv.
-Click on the date field, does a date selector appear?
+4. Click on the date field, does a date selector appear?
 Once the date is chosen does the correct date appear in the field? <br>
-v.
-Click the Match Type field, do 4 options appear?
+5. Click the Match Type field, do 4 options appear?
 Once selected does the correct option appear in that field? <br>
-vi.
-Once all fields are populated, click the submit report button.
+6. Once all fields are populated, click the submit report button.
 Dores a flashed message appear saying report added succesfully? <br>
-vii.
-Have you been redirected to the My reports page?
+7. Have you been redirected to the My reports page?
 Check to see if the report is added to the bottom of the reports section. <br>

 **All tests performed and no errors found.**

 **User Story 4.
 View Reports**

-i.
-Log in to a registered account. <br>
+1. Log in to a registered account. <br>
-ii.
-Are you directed to the My Reports page once logged in? <br>
+2. Are you directed to the My Reports page once logged in? <br>
-iii.
-Does a list of reports appear? <br>
+3. Does a list of reports appear? <br>
-iv.
-Click on a report, does the report expand to show more information?<br>
+4. Click on a report, does the report expand to show more information?<br>
-v.
-Is the report clear and legible? <br>
+5. Is the report clear and legible? <br>
-vi.
-Click on the report header, does the report collapse? <br>
+6. Click on the report header, does the report collapse? <br>
-vii.
-Click on another report, are the details different to the previous report? <br>
+7. Click on another report, are the details different to the previous report? <br>
-viii.
-Type a relevant word in the search field and click search, do any reports appear? <br>
+8. Type a relevant word in the search field and click search, do any reports appear? <br>
-ix.
-Click reset, do all reports appear? <br>
+9. Click reset, do all reports appear? <br>

 **All tests performed and no errors found.**

 **User Story 5.
 Edit a report**

-i.
-Log in to a registered account. <br> ii.
-Are you directed to the My Reports page once logged in? <br>
+1. Log in to a registered account. <br>
+2. Are you directed to the My Reports page once logged in? <br>
-iii.
-Does a list of reports appear? <br>
+3. Does a list of reports appear? <br>
-iv.
-Click on a report, does the report expand to show more information?<br>
+4. Click on a report, does the report expand to show more information?<br>
-v.
-Does the edit report button appear at the bottom of the report? <br>
+5. Does the edit report button appear at the bottom of the report? <br>
-vi.
-Click the edit report button page, does the edit report page appear with the fields already filled? <br>
+6. Click the edit report button page, does the edit report page appear with the fields already filled? <br>
-vii.
-Make changes to the report.
+7. Make changes to the report.
 And click edit report.<br>
-viii.
-Are you directed back to the My reports page? <br>
+8. Are you directed back to the My reports page? <br>
-ix.
-Check the report to ensure the changes have been saved. <br>
+9. Check the report to ensure the changes have been saved. <br>
-x.
-Click edit on another report.
+10. Click edit on another report.
 At the bottom of the edit report form click cancel. <br>
-xi.
-Are you directed back to the My reports page? <br>
+11. Are you directed back to the My reports page? <br>

 **All tests performed and no errors found.**

 **User Story 6.
 Delete Reports**

-i.
-Log in to a registered account. <br> ii.
-In the My Reports page, click on a report to expand it. <br>
+1. Log in to a registered account. <br>
+2. In the My Reports page, click on a report to expand it. <br>
-iii.
-Click on the Delete Report button, does a modal pop up confirming you want to delete the report? <br>
+3. Click on the Delete Report button, does a modal pop up confirming you want to delete the report? <br>
-iv.
-Click cancel, are you directed back to the My Reports page? <br>
+4. Click cancel, are you directed back to the My Reports page? <br>
-v.
-Expand a report and click delete report again. <br>
+5. Expand a report and click delete report again. <br>
-vi.
-Click delete report in the pop up modal, are you directed back to the My Reports page? <br> vii.
-Has the report you deletd been removed from the My Reports page? <br>
+6. Click delete report in the pop up modal, are you directed back to the My Reports page? <br>
+7. Has the report you deletd been removed from the My Reports page? <br>

 **All tests performed and no errors found.**

 **User Story 7.
 Administrator Reports**

-i.
-Log in using an Administrator account.<br>
+1. Log in using an Administrator account.<br>
-ii.
-Are you directed to the My Reports page once logged in? <br>
+2. Are you directed to the My Reports page once logged in? <br>
-iii.
-Can the All Reports link be viewed in the navigation bar? <br>
+3. Can the All Reports link be viewed in the navigation bar? <br>
-iv.
-Click on the All Reports link, are you taken to the All Reports page? <br>
+4. Click on the All Reports link, are you taken to the All Reports page? <br>
-v.
-Expand each report in turn, have they been submitted by different users? <br>
+5. Expand each report in turn, have they been submitted by different users? <br>
-vi.
-Are the edit and delete buttons only available on the reports submitted by Admin? <br>
+6. Are the edit and delete buttons only available on the reports submitted by Admin? <br>

 **All tests performed and no errors found.**

 **User Stories 8 & 9.
 Football Fan / Coach**

-i.
-Register a new account. <br>
+1. Register a new account. <br>
-ii.
-Click the Submit Report Link. <br>
+2. Click the Submit Report Link. <br>
-iii.
-Complete a report on your favourite team / Team that you coach. <br>
+3. Complete a report on your favourite team / Team that you coach. <br>
-iv.
-Check the My Reports page to ensure the report is there. <br>
+4. Check the My Reports page to ensure the report is there. <br>
-v.
-Log out of your account. <br>
+5. Log out of your account. <br>
-vi.
-Log back in and expand the report to check the details. <br>
+6. Log back in and expand the report to check the details. <br>
-vii.
-Submit another report. <br>
+7. Submit another report. <br>
-vii.
-Check the My Reports page to ensure more than one report is now showing.
+8. Check the My Reports page to ensure more than one report is now showing.

 **All tests performed and no errors found.**